 Background Biographical Information

 “It is in difficult times that values-based networks become visible.
 In the capitalist construct, the individualistic narrative of “survival of the fittest” is valorized.
 Yet, when faced with immediate and complex challenges, it becomes clear our most basic human instinct is mutual aid.
 Survival has always depended upon cooperation.
-From my perspective as a food systems scholar, the kind of transformative change capable of shifting whole systems toward resiliency and equity will come from the interconnection of values-based networks—specifically, from the praxis of community-based values expressed within the social ecology of food systems.”
+From my perspective as a food systems scholar, the kind of transformative change capable of shifting whole systems toward resiliency and equity will come from a form of mutual aid--the interconnection of values-based food networks, specifically, the praxis of community-based values expressed within the social ecology of food systems.”